 Students often wait until letter in the semester to start outlining, then spend the rest of the semester playing catching up.
 You do not want to spend your time catching up, by outlining all along, you can better learn and memorize the substantive information without feeling lost!

 It’s not enough to have an outline, you have to know it.
-Review your outlines throughout the semester so you can get a feel for how the new information relates to the rules of law covered at the beginning of the semester.
+Review your outlines throughout the semester so you can get a feel for how the new information relates to the rules of law covered at the beginning of the semester. - Do The Reading.

 Read all of the assigned cases for all of your courses.
 Do not fall behind or you may never catch up.
 If you don’t do the reading before class, you will have no idea what is going on in class.